AMANI-AI-ORG/flutter_videosdkamani/example/README.md

-# flutter_amanivideosdk_example
+# flutter_videosdkamani_example

-Demonstrates how to use the flutter_amanivideosdk plugin.
+Demonstrates how to use the flutter_videosdkamani plugin.

 ## Getting Started